awestover/thoughts/content/2notes/IQPs + friends.md

 prop1.2:
 There exists a problem
-which is teh following problem: write down index $i$ a lot of times and write down a smiley face at location $i$ if it's a YES instance, and smiley face at other location if NO instance.
+which is the following problem: write down $\sqrt{ n }$ indices $x_i$.
+Put an easter egg at location $\bigoplus x_i$ in the YES instance, somewhere else in the NO instance.

 claim:
 exists sampling csiqp verifier $1$ honest prover $\sqrt{n}$ evil prover $o(n)$ but not $\maq(o(\sqrt{n}))$.

-this is kind of open we should check my argument was "do some matching between yes and no instances"

-the vibes are like
-have to XOR $\sqrt{n}$ indices to get the location of easter egg.
-TODO fix this and do it formally
+pf:
+if ver always accepts yes instances evil prover can modify string in very small number of locations to make it look like yes instance so ver prolly accepts the no instance too

 prop2:
 a couple of things are equivalent to "HAS1" under local reductions.